oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/product/organization-new-arrivals.rst

      .. note:: The block will be hidden if the number of items in the segment used for the block is less than the set value.
 For instance, if the set minimum number is 3 and the number of items in the segment is 2, you will not be able to see the block unless you add more items to the segment, or change the minimum value.

    * **Use Slider On Mobile** -- When the slider is enabled, the block occupies less screen space, while showing larger product images.

-.. note:: When enabled, **Use System** allows for system settings to be used.
-Clear this checkbox to enable manual change of settings.

 6. Click **Save Settings**.